-- After installing the rear wheel, always operate the foot brake until the pressure point is reached. - Check the rear hub rubber dampers.
-4 (p.
-143)
+- After installing the rear wheel, always operate the foot brake until the pressure point is reached. - Check the rear hub rubber dampers. ◄ (p.
+151)

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease shaft seal ring $oldsymbol{1}$ and contact surface $oldsymbol{A}$ of the spacer.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease shaft seal ring 1 and contact surface A of the spacer.

 Long-life grease (p.
-215)
+222)

-- Clean and grease the thread of the wheel spindle and nut.
+Clean and grease the thread of the wheel spindle and nut.

-Long-life grease (p.
-215)
+Long-life grease ( p.
+222)

-- Mount the rubber dampers and rear sprocket carrier in the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc on the brake caliper into contact. - Mount wheel spindle 2 but do not push it in all the way. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.
+- Install the rubber dampers and rear sprocket carrier on the rear wheel. - Place the rear wheel in the swingarm and bring the brake disc into contact with the brake caliper. - Mount wheel spindle 2 but do not push it in all the way. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.

-Push the wheel spindle in all the way and mount chain adjuster 4 and nut 6.
+Push the wheel spindle in all the way and mount chain adjuster 4 and nut 5.